aleszu/text-mining-course/README.md

 ## Doing string calculations

 The **stringr** package brings together loads of useful tools for string manipulation and calculation.
 Below, run through the code to see how str_length() can be used to calculate the length of strings.
+Note: str_length() also counts spaces and punctuation.

 ```{r}
 # Calculate length of strings